Documentation

 learning loop programmatically.

-Use GET /topics/dashboard to discover a user's topics and goals,
+Use GET /topics/dashboard to discover a user's topics,

 POST /goals/{goal_id}/briefings to trigger briefing generation,